ANaRobe/Portfolio-Four/TESTING.md

 ## Lighthouse Testing

-All pages were checked on lighthouse with the results between 80% and 100% for each page on mobile and desktop.
+All pages were checked on lighthouse with the results mostly between 80% and 100% for each page on mobile and desktop.
 Accessibility was impacted on a few pages.
 There were instances when the performance droped under 80% and I have tried to fix the issue by installing a CDN but that solution failed.
 This issue will remain to be fixed in the future.